Marina Tsvetaeva: Music and songs

-The Soviet composer Dmitri Shostakovich set six of Tsvetaeva's poems to music.
+In 1973, Soviet composer Dmitri Shostakovich set six of Tsvetaeva's poems in his Six Poems by Marina Tsvetayeva.
 Later the Russian-Tatar composer Sofia Gubaidulina wrote an Hommage à Marina Tsvetayeva featuring her poems.
 Her poem "Mne Nravitsya..." ("I like that..."), was performed by Alla Pugacheva in the film The Irony of Fate.
 In 2003, the opera Marina: A Captive Spirit, based on Tsvetaeva's life and work, premiered from American Opera Projects in New York with music by Deborah Drattell and libretto by poet Annie Finch.
 The production was directed by Anne Bogart and the part of Tsvetaeva was sung by Lauren Flanigan.
 The poetry by Tsvetaeva was set to music and frequently performed as songs by Elena Frolova, Larisa Novoseltseva, Zlata Razdolina and other Russian bards.
 In 2019, American composer Mark Abel wrote Four Poems of Marina Tsvetaeva, the first classical song cycle of the poet in an English translation.
 Soprano Hila Plitmann recorded the piece for Abel’s album The Cave of Wondrous Voice.